-- Send Push notifications, can create, edit, send notifications and create, edit and activate campaigns.
+- Send Push notifications, can notifications and activate campaigns.

 Administrator: Administrators have total control of the App and they can also access to:

-- Application settings, including viewing API Keys and configure APNS or FCM/GCM.
+- Application settings, including viewing API Keys and configure FCM, HMS or APNS.

 - Authentication keys, to authenticate the mobile App (SDK) and TwinPush API.